httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 --- abstract

-This document defines the Digest and Want-Digest header fields for HTTP, thus allowing client and server to negotiate an integrity checksum of the exchanged resource representation data.
+This document defines the HTTP Digest and Want-Digest fields, thus allowing client and server to negotiate an integrity checksum of the exchanged resource representation data.

 This document obsoletes RFC 3230.
-It replaces the term "instance" with "representation", which makes it consistent  with the HTTP Semantic and Context defined in RFC 7231.
+It replaces the term "instance" with "representation", which makes it consistent with the HTTP Semantic and Context defined in draft-ietf-httpbis-semantics.

 --- note_Note_to_Readers